|

 On The Rocks Charters.
 On The Rocks Charters specializes in

-fly fishing and light tackle fishing Narragansett Bay and the RI south
+fly fishing and light tackle fishing Narragansett Bay and the Rhode Island south

 shore.
 Captain Rene's expertise is in fishing structure, and Rhode